krtk-ptl/krtk-ptl/README.md

 ## 🧠 About Me
 I build backend-first products that scale and ML tools that provide actionable insights.
 I enjoy converting research ideas into working systems — whether that’s prototyping a blockchain analysis tool or designing hybrid routing protocols for IoT deployments.

-When I’m not coding, I’m either solving CP problems or sketching UI layouts for the next side project.

 ---